rain-sk/use-flux/README.md

-# useFlux
+# use-flux

-A utility for creating stateful flux stores exposed through the React Context API.
-Auto-complete for Action names if used with Typescript.
+A library for exposing stores through React Context and managing state using the flux pattern.
+Leverages and supports React Hooks.

 `npm i use-flux -s`